HimanshuKhatarkar/Git-Commands/BranchingAndMerging/checkout.md

 #### Flags and Options:
 1. -b, --create: Create a new branch and switch to it.
 2. -f, --force: Force checkout, discarding local changes.

+#### Example Usage :
+1. git checkout branch-name      # Switch to a specific branch
+2. git checkout -b new-branch    # Create a new branch and switch to it